Avradip24/Code_Wizards/source/MySEProject/README.md

  **There are various Methods used in the Experiment keeping in mind the concept of code reusabilty:**
 - **1. Program.cs** -This C# code sample demonstrates a basic experiment framework for implementing the Spatial Pooler (SP) algorithms using the NeoCortexApi library.
 The program presents a console-based menu allowing users to run Spatial Pooler and thereby predicting images with two classifiers namely HTM and KNN.

-- **2. ImageBinarizerSpatialPattern.cs** - This C# code showcases an experiment focusing on spatial pattern learning using the NeoCortex API.
-It utilizes the Hierarchical Temporal Memory (HTM) model, particularly the Spatial Pooler (SP) algorithm, to learn images from input sample images presented as binarized values.
-Then the SDRs that were generated by the Spatial Pooler were passed to both the classifiers in order to train them with the images.
-As training phase gets completed the Classifiers start it's prediction phase to get top 3 predicted images.
-As this experiment ends the classifiers are reseted for the next experiment.
+- **2. ImageBinarizerSpatialPattern.cs** - This C# code showcases the functionality of Spatial Pooler, Classifier Training and Prediction, Reconstruction and Similarity comparsions.
+The set of images are divided into Training Dataset (80%) and Testing Dataset(20%) then both the set of images undergo binarization, the binarized images are converted into a one-dimensional array  which is further transformed into a list.
+This list is fed into the Spatial Pooler for training and SDR generation.
+The training process persists until the spatial pooler achieved stability, with oversight from the HomeostaticPlasticityController (HPC) class.
+The generated SDRs are passed to both the classifier in order to train them with the test images.
+After the completion of the training phase, the classifier starts it's prediction phase to get the best predicted images based on the test dataset.
+As this experiment ends the classifiers are resetted for the next experiment.
+Thereafter the predicted images by both the classiffiers are reconstructed to binarized form and the similarity between the original images and reconstructed images is calculated.
+With the similarities obtained from both the classifiers, a Scott Plot and a Graph Plot is constructed.
+The classifier performance is also calculated based to the similarities obtained.

-- **3. ImageBinarizer.cs** - This C# code processes an input image by converting it into a binary text representation based on predefined color thresholds and saves the result as a text file.
+- **3. BinarizerImage.cs** - This C# code processes an input image by converting it into a binary text representation based on predefined color thresholds and saves the result as a text file.
 It first constructs the output file path by appending .txt to the specified destinationPath and removes any existing file with the same name to ensure a fresh output.
 The function then creates an instance of ImageBinarizer with parameters that define the binarization process, including red, green, and blue threshold values set at 200, the desired output image dimensions, and the input and output file paths.
 The Run method is executed to process the image, converting pixels that exceed the RGB thresholds into active ('1') values while marking others as inactive ('0').
 Finally, the function returns the path to the generated text file, which contains a structured binary representation of the original image that can be used further for Spatial Pooler training.

 - **4. ImageReconstruction.cs** - The ImageReconstructor.cs class reconstructs images from Sparse Distributed Representations (SDRs) using predicted active columns from classifiers.
 It extracts active columns, estimates permanence values with the Spatial Pooler (SP), normalizes them into a binary format, and saves the output as a text file.
 Inactive columns are assigned a permanence value of 0.0 to maintain consistency.
 The reconstructed images are stored in separate folders (ReconstructedHTM and ReconstructedKNN) for performance comparison between the HTM and KNN classifiers.
+Also the Similarity between the original and reconstructed image is calculated here by JaccardSimilarityofBinaryArrays.
 This process visualizes how accurately the classifiers predict original images based on learned SDR patterns.

+- **5. htmClassifier.cs/knnClassifer.cs/IClassifier.cs** - These classes implements the classifiers, htmClassifier and knnClassifier, for image pattern recognition using Sparse Distributed Representations (SDRs) from the NeoCortex API.
+Both classifiers adhere to the IClassifier interface, which defines methods for learning input patterns, predicting future inputs, clearing internal state, and reconstructing inputs from predictions.

+### Project Findings
+This project aims to deploy the Reconstruct and Similarity functionalities between the images and classifiers.

+- The resultant Comparisons of similarities(Jaccard Index) of the Original Binarized image and the reconstructed image for both the classifier.
+The result is also plotted with a Scott Plot and Bar Graph for visualisation.
+- The resultant Comparion of performance of both the Classifier to understand the which classifer performs better.